TalaoDAO/sandbox-doc/docs/source/introduction.rst

 It is a verifiable credential which is issued by the "crypto account" of the wallet itself and whose subject is the identity (DID) carried by the wallet.
 Once presented to a verifier, it is a credential that has the signature of the two private keys.

-From our point of view, this credential is one of the most important of the universal wallets because it makes it possible to establish in a peer to peer mode a link between the DID and the addresses of the transactions while guaranteeing the maximum protection of the user's identity.
+This credential is one of the **most important of the universal wallet** because it makes it possible to establish in a peer to peer mode a link between the DID and the addresses of the transactions while guaranteeing the maximum protection of the user's identity.
 For instance if you want to prove that the owner of a blockchain address is over 18 years old, you will need to transfer 2 verifiable credentials to the verifier: the first proving the link between the user's DID and the age attribute (over 18), the second proving that the DID is the owner of the blockchain address.

 For this very specific verifiable credential we use the DID method **did:pkh** perfectly fitted for DIDs associated to
 crypto addresses : cf https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md

-Example of a proof of blockchain account ownership verifiable credentials with did:pkh:tz as the DID method of the crypto wallet for a Tezos account (JSON-LD format):
+|

 .. code-block:: JSON